TheGoodlike13/liberty_or_death/README.md

     chown ldap:ldap /etc/openldap/ldap.keytab
     chmod 600 /etc/openldap/ldap.keytab

-I've looked it up, and chmod can be decyphered by treating every number as a set of 3 flags.
+I've looked it up, and chmod can be deciphered by treating every number as a set of 3 flags.
 6 = 4 + 2 = write + read.
 There's 3 numbers because files have 3 boxes to select permissions in, I guess: owner, group and other.